Hong Kong Baptist University

 Scholarships and Financial Aid (http://sa.hkbu.edu.hk/)

 All full-time students with financial needs may apply for financial assistance in the form of grants, bursaries and loans.
 Scholarships are awarded to selected recipients including new students on the basis of academic merit and other criteria set by the donors.
-For more information, students are invited to contact the Scholarships and Financial Aid Team or visit its website at http://sa.hkbu.edu.hk/home/campus-life-support/scholarships-financial-aid/.
+In addition, eligible students can apply for the First-Generation University Student Fund which provides financial assistance for their participation in overseas exchange and diverse outside-of-classroom learning activities.
+For more information, students are invited to contact the Scholarships and Financial Aid Team or visit its website at http://sa.hkbu.edu.hk/sfa.

 Global Outlook (http://www.hkbu.edu.hk/~intl)